Ar-temis/Course-Recommendation/SETUP.md

 ## 3. Downloading necessary data

+I have chosen to upload the data necessary to box instead of my repo because it has sensitive information that should not be published to the internet.

 Download the data necessary from this [link](https://duke.box.com/s/0db37aeh6ott2wiaq2wdfyc4m2t7rt9x).
 Once downloaded, put it in the project root folder so that the structure looks like this:
 ```